Elephant Parts: Overview

-Throughout Elephant Parts, Nesmith makes fun of his own works, with segments including a parody of his song "Joanne" called "Rodan", and comic promos for his albums Infinite Rider on the Big Dogma and Live at the Palais.
-Although Nesmith's solo career is punned or highlighted, he does not make any reference to or mention of the Monkees.
+Throughout Elephant Parts, Nesmith references some of his own works, with segments including a parody of his song "Joanne" called "Rodan", and comic promos for his albums Live at the Palais and Infinite Rider on the Big Dogma.
+Although Nesmith's solo career is mentioned, Elephant Parts contains no references to the Monkees.

 Elephant Parts won the first Grammy in the Music Video category.
 Billboard's review said it was "the cleverest exercise in original video programming to date."

 Two related series were PopClips for Nickelodeon, which premiered in 1980, and Television Parts for NBC in 1985.
 Nickelodeon's parent company, Warner Cable, wanted to buy outright the PopClips copyright to be expanded into an all-music video channel, but after Nesmith declined the offer, Warner Cable started work on what would become MTV.

-The title Elephant Parts refers to the parable of the blind men and an elephant where each man comes to a different conclusion about what an elephant is due to them touching only one part.
+The title Elephant Parts refers to the parable of the blind men and an elephant where each man comes to a different conclusion about what an elephant is, due to touching only one part.